 You may encounter some warnings/errors while running for your water reticulation project.
-If the messages are not clear, try these troubleshooters to solve it.

 1.0 Some of the residue pressure is either lower than 7.5 for Peak Flow or 7.5 for Fire Flow, or higher than 30 for either